Sachin-Chandela/Mess-Menu-Management/README.md

 ```

 <br>
-First we take the our working directory location using os.Getwd()
+First we take the our working directory location using os.Getwd()<br>
-Second code initializes the filename as "menu_data.json" in the current directory.
+Second code initializes the filename as "menu_data.json" in the current directory.<br>
-Third code used for writong the daa in that file
+Third code used for writong the daa in that file<br>
 Fourth Code if the file succefully made then print out the that the file has been saved
 <br>